164 Total complaints

 0 Fire reports

-Quick answer: The 2023 Toyota Highlander has 154 consumer-submitted complaints in our database.
-The most common complaint categories are unknown or other, structure, service brakes.
-Enriched records show 11 crash reports, 0 fire reports, and 9 injury reports.
+Quick answer: The 2023 Toyota Highlander has 164 consumer-submitted complaints in our database.
+The most common complaint categories are unknown or other, structure, engine.
+Enriched records show 11 crash reports, 0 fire reports, and 10 injury reports.

 Complaint data reflects consumer-submitted reports.
 A complaint is not proof of a defect, recall, or manufacturer fault.
 Enriched severity fields come from official bulk records when the complaint can be matched by ODI number.